streamnative/pulsar-hub/connectors/s3-sink/2.5.1/s3-sink.md

 id: "io-S3-sink"
 ---

-The S3 sink connector pulls messages from Pulsar topics and persist messages to S3.
+The S3 sink connector pulls messages from Pulsar topics and persists messages to S3.

 # Installation